We educate, inspire and mobilize support for the ideals and vital work of the United Nations.

 Event Co-Chairs: Michaela MacColl and Alex Anvari

 In consultation with the board, members and friends, 2019 program leadership roles are now open.
-Of particular interest are cross-sector initiatives where industry, government and society work to advance SDG Sustainable Development Goals.
+Our plans include a cross-sector initiative where industry, government and society work to advance SDG Sustainable Development Goals.
+We also have funding opportunities for activists with a coherent strategy to educate and advocate for the ideals and vital work of the United Nations agencies and programs within the US political system and society.

 Secretary role is open to a highly organized, articulate leader who writes crisply and is skilled at keeping meeting agendas and project planning efforts on track.
 This role is a valuable credential for a mid-career professional developing an executive presence.

-Content Coordinator/Archivist/Curator places photos and videos of events on Google Sites, Google Drive or Dropbox, after soliciting and selecting from submissions.
+Content Coordinator/Archivist/Curator places photos and videos of events on Google Sites, Google Drive or Dropbox, after soliciting and selecting submissions.
+Content is a hot skill in the job market!

-Campus Coordinators are young adults actively learning, sharing and building the global coordination across political boundaries that is essential to human progress.
+Campus Coordinators actively learn, share and build the global coordination across political boundaries essential to humanity's progress.
+These experiences are valuable leadership credentials.

 UN organizations deliver environmental protections, economic development, social welfare, policy debates and coordination, security initiatives, legal frameworks, human rights protection, transportation improvements, scientific advancements, peace initiatives and cultural enrichment.
 Want to learn more about having an impact?
 Join UNA-USA!